2014 Application Deadlines:

 New HSPH applicants for 2014 must submit a letter of intent by December 2, 2013.
 We will review the letters by mid-January and invite selected applicants to complete the full Scholar-in-Residence application, which will be due February 14.
 Candidates must complete appropriate financial aid forms.
 All admissions requirements, application information, deadlines and financial aid information may be found at the School website, www.hsph.harvard.edu/administrative-offices/admissions.
 Students must be offered admission to the Harvard School of Public Health to be eligible to become a Scholar-in-Residence.
 We will announce our decision soon after HSPH admissions decisions are made.

-Continuing HSPH students and post-docs may submit the Scholar-in-Residence application for the December 2, April 1 or September 1 deadlines.
+Continuing HSPH students and post-docs may submit the Scholar-in-Residence application for the April 1 or September 1 or December 1 deadlines.

 Junior Visiting Scholars